lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

             size:    3376kB
 ```

-_TODO: Active and Standby Firmware Images should be extended by 12 KB.
-Scratch Area and User File System should be moved down by 12 KB_
+_TODO: `0x7f00` to `0x7fff` is reserved for the relocated Vector Table.
+Active and Standby Firmware Images should be extended by 12 KB.
+Scratch Area and User File System should be moved down by 12 KB._

 [More about PineTime's SPI Flash](https://lupyuen.github.io/pinetime-rust-mynewt/articles/spiflash)